 society of the Real People (Cherokee) collapsed with infighting and increasing violent squabbling.
 The Kutani had provided them with protection and

 the Cherokee were left vulnerable to Suwalis, another group who were seeking power over the region and its people.
-Conley stated that at least one of these priest-kings survived the
+Conley stated that at least one of these priest-kings survived the massacre.

 brought physical shape to the language.

 Many believe that Prophet Joseph Smith visited the Cherokee in the early 1800's and heard the story of the Ani Ku Ta Ni.
-It was there that he learned they possessed a writing system and a
+It was there that he learned they possessed a writing system and a written

 record of their history and genealogy.

 In 1825, Tuscorora David Cusic wrote, "The Ronnongwetowanca were a powerful tribe of giants and had a considerable habitation.
-After having endured the outrages of these giants for a
+After having endured the outrages of these giants for a great

 happened around 2,500 years before the arrival of Columbus in America.